 The GASB issued Statement No. 90, Majority Equity Interests - an amendment of GASB Statements No. 14 and No. 61.
 The primary objectives of this Statement are to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
 It defines a majority equity interest and specifies that a majority equity interest in a legally separate organization should be reported as an investment if a government's holding of the equity interest meets the definition of an investment.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2018.
 Management has not yet determined the effect this Statement will have on the Department's financial statements.